huggla/sam-postgres/README.md

 # sam-postgres
-Secure and Minimal Docker image of Postgresql with Pgagent and tds_fdw extensions included.
+Secure and Minimal Docker-image of Postgresql with Pgagent and tds_fdw extensions included.
 Separate tags with Postgis and/or Plpython3, 3DCityDB extensions available.
 Will execute .sh and .sql files located in /initdb when a new datastore is created.

 ## Environment variables
 ### pre-set runtime variables